- More expensive: suction value The LVAC-300 suction was described as close to the Dyson V15 while the Dyson was about double the price.

 Is the Levoit LVAC-300 good on hard floors?

-It performs well on low-pile and some medium-pile carpet in the reviews.
-Thick rugs, entrance mats, and high-pile carpet are repeated weak spots.
+It performs well on low-pile carpet and some medium-pile tests, but thick rugs, high-pile carpet, and deep-cleaning tasks were recurring weak spots.

 Is it good for pet hair?